andrewskiP89/thelabyrinth/README.md

 TODO list includes:

+- Avoiding draw the same vertex multiple times.
-- Adding a logic to generate random terrains.
+- Adding a logic to generate random terrains and frustum culling logic.
 - Using a skybox to encompass the scene.
-- Avoiding draw the same vertex multiple times.
 - Add gravity to che camera
 - Manage collisions